 24-bit Still Sounds Good!

 We came to the most important point – sound quality.
 The first thing you should consider is that this is pretty old drum machine and years aren’t the best friend of digital instruments.
 Still, the Alesis SR16 is doing pretty good, no matter the age.
-Despite being a 24-bit unit, this instrument delivers a pretty good sound quality.
 The secret lays in the fact that samples are recorded in the studio, with real drums and percussions, so you can definitely count on a quite realistic sound.

 Still, don’t expect miracles.
 For live performances and inspirational moments when you’re composing, this unit will do the job very good.
 On the other side, it would be too much to expect some spectacular quality for studio recordings.
 It’s not just about 24-bit sound samples, but also in the fact that they are quite hard to mix.
 Simply said, it requires a lot of work in the studio, just to set up, so we can’t say this is the area where Alesis SR16 shines.
 Same goes for MIDI conversion.
 Of course, it is great that you can use all those MIDI sounds and connect the drum machine with various MIDI controllers but, once again, the main problem is that it requires a lot of tweaking to set up the sound in a proper way.